Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 grant create table on schema finance_db.prod to role finance_role;
 grant create view on schema finance_db.prod to role finance_role;

-grant select on all tables in schema foundational_db.prod to role finance_role;
 grant usage on database foundational_db to role finance_role;
 grant usage on schema foundational_db.prod to role finance_role;
 ```